 How to let members lead with distributed organising

-On 3 October 2018, MobLab Live brought together special guests Mary Alice Crim (Field Director, Free Press and Free Press Action), Landry Ninteretse (Africa Regional Team Leader, 350.org), and Cecili Thompson Williams (Executive Director, Beyond the Bomb) to discuss these questions and more.
-Watch the recording or read the full recap here.
+On 3 October 2018, MobLab Live brought together special guests Mary Alice Crim (Field Director, Free Press and Free Press Action), Landry Ninteretse (Africa Regional Team Leader, 350.org), and Cecili Thompson Williams (Executive Director, Beyond the Bomb) to discuss the benefits and challenges of distributed organising.

 Mary Alice Crim